seykron/cv/src/cv.en.markdown

 ## About me

-I am a software developer with more than ten years of experience in the software industry.
+I am a software engineer with more than ten years of experience in the software industry.
 I am a senior developer specialized in web applications.
 I developed web sites, classic request/response applications, rich applications with heavy UX and components, backend services, infrastructure services like queues and